health-data-science-OR/coding-for-ml/content/03_mgt/01_git/02_git.md

 ## Other Git resources

-In addition to the resources in this book I very much recommend taking a exploring the Git material provided by [Software Carpentry](https://swcarpentry.github.io/git-novice/).
+In addition to the resources in this book I very much recommend exploring the Git material provided by [Software Carpentry](https://swcarpentry.github.io/git-novice/).
 This is wonderful novice friendly material that is open and free to use.